 Thank you to everyone who helped throughout the day and for everyone who attended.

 The CCYHA web apparel store is now open.
 Please follow the below link to order apparel through Cheshire/Hamden Sports.
-The store will be open from today through October 1 then orders will be fulfilled.
+The store will be open from today through March 1.